DipeshMohanty1098/Covid19_tracker_app/README.md

-# covid19
+# COVID-19 Tracker App

 Made with Flutter SDK

-## Getting Started

-Tracks the number COVID-19 cases in India.
+App that tracks the number COVID-19 cases in India, country and state wise.